 As an example, the picture below shows a tree aloe (Aloe barberae) planted next to a house to enhance the entrance.
 This is a magnificent sculptural plant that enhances modern architecture.
 It grows up to 18m tall and branches out to give a spread of between 4-8m.

 Sometimes though, gardeners aren’t responsible for choosing the position in which trees grow.
-In the picture below, an exotic stinkwood (Celtis sinensis) has self-seeded itself in a sheltered position next to a house.
+In the picture below, an exotic Celtis (Celtis sinensis) has self-seeded itself in a sheltered position next to a house.

 The seed may have fallen from a neighbouring property, or, more likely, the seed was deposited in the droppings of a bird.
-The problem is not so much that the tree reseeded itself, but rather that the young sapling was not removed in time.
+The problem is not so much that the tree reseeded itself, but rather that the young sapling was not removed in time - weeds often find their way into gardens via bird droppings.
 In this case the tree was left to grow, and has now grown to a height of 4m and could very possibly be affecting the building’s foundation.
 For situations like this, contact a professional tree-feller and have the tree removed.
 Also ensure that the stump and large roots are removed as it is likely to send out new shoots if left.

 Several trees also have large surface roots that could damage structures or paving.
-In the picture below, the roots of a jacaranda tree (Jacaranda mimosifolia) in a parking area have uplifted the paving, making a large part of the parking area unusable.
+In the picture below, the roots of a Silk Floss (Kapok) tree (Ceiba speciosa) on a verge have not only lifted the curb, but have also cracked the boundary wall.

-Again, this tree should be removed by a professional tree-feller, the paving re-laid, and a new tree (with a non-aggressive root-system) planted.
+Again, this tree should be removed by a professional tree-feller, the curb re-laid, the wall repaired, and a new tree (with a non-aggressive root-system) planted.

 A final mention on removing and replacing trees: it is often a sad experience to remove a large tree from a property, but it is far better to save yourself the resultant costs of damage to property and to plant trees that will prove non-aggressive and just as effective in years to come.